arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/10.opta-modbus-tcp-plc-ide/content.md

 ## Overview

 Opta™ is distinguished by its industrial-grade hardware that ensures durability and consistent performance even in the most challenging environments.
-A highlight of its design is the inclusion of multiple connectivity options, notably Modbus TCP through the RJ-45 port.
+A highlight of its design is the inclusion of multiple connectivity options, notably Modbus TCP via the RJ-45 port.

 ![General Modbus TCP System Model with Opta™ & PLC IDE](assets/opta_plcide_modbustcp_overview.png)